-- In addition you can contact the school at any time to make an appointment to see your child’s tutor, class subject teacher of member of SLT.
+- In addition, you can contact the school at any time to make an appointment to see your child’s tutor, class subject teacher or member of SLT.

 What specialist services and expertise are available at or accessed by the school?

 Heath Farm School works in partnership with a broad range of services and agencies in order to meet the needs of our students.
 You will always be consulted if we consider that your child will benefit from additional specialist support and we will provide evidence in relation to this judgment.
 Specialist services that can be accessed by students include: speech and language; occupational health; art therapy; drama therapy; music therapy; and counselling services.
 We will, when an agreement is reached, refer to the Child and Adolescent Mental Health Service and Social Care teams.